Coherent six-functor formalisms: Pro vs Solid: Compatibility with

-Before we proceed to the main theorem, we need a flatness statement. \begin{prop} Let $A$ be a noetherian ring. $f\in A$ is a nonzerodivisor.
-Let $\hat A:=\lim_n A/f^n$, and we equip it with the inverse limit topology, where all $A/f^n$ are discrete.
-Then $\ul A\ra \ul{\hat A}$ is flat, i.e., $-\otimes_{\ul A} \ul {\hat A}:\Cond(A)\ra \Cond(A)$ is exact. \end{prop} \begin{proof} Fix an uncountable strong limit cardinal $\kappa$ and let $S=\lim_{i\in I} S_i\in \Proj_\kappa$, where all $S_i$ are finite.
+\begin{proof} Fix an uncountable strong limit cardinal $\kappa$ and let $S=\lim_{i\in I} S_i\in \Proj_\kappa$, where all $S_i$ are finite.
 Since every profinite space is the inverse limit of its discrete quotient spaces (\cite[Proposition 1.1.7]{Wilson}), by possibly replacing the pro-system $\{S_i\}_{i\in I}$ with the pro-system of the finite quotients of $S$, we can assume that all transition maps are surjective.
 We want to show that $\ul A(S)\ra \ul{\hat A}(S)$ is a flat ring map.
-Let $r_i$ be the cardinality of $S_i$.
-Then by the compactness of $S$, we have

-Since the colimits over $i$ are induced from the transition maps $S_j\ra S_i$ of the projective system $S=\lim_i S_i$, it maps a basis of $A^{r_i}$ to a subset of a basis of $A^{r_j}$, which can be extended to a full basis of $A^{r_j}$.
-We will fix a choice of a system of compatible bases

-of $\{A^{r_i}\}_{i\in I}$ along the transition maps of $S$, as the following claim enables us. \begin{claim} There exists a system of bases of $\{A^{r_i}\}_i$ as $A$-modules, such that for any $j>i$, the pullback along the transition map $S_j\ra S_i$ of the chosen basis of $A^{r_i}$ is a subset of the chosen basis of $A^{r_j}$. \end{claim} \begin{proof}[Proof of \Cref{clbasis}] Let $\cS$ be the set of all possible compatible choices of bases for subcollections of $\{A^{r_i}\}_{i\in I}$, i.e.,